amandhaka/Sorting-Algorithms-Visualizer/README.md

 5. *Bubble Sort*

 You can see how all these algorithms really work and sort an array.

+You can check out the app here [Sorting Algorithm Visualizer](https://amandhaka.github.io/Sorting-Algorithms-Visualizer/)

 Also, Thanks to @clementmishailescu for this amazing idea.

 Stuff after this line is added by github by default.Thanks.